 By default, the IP address of the management port is included in the manager query as the ICX source address for an ICX-Management connection.
-Use the manager source-interface command to specify a different ICX source address.
+Use the management source-interface protocol manager command to specify a different ICX source address.

-Only ICX devices with a router image support the manager source-interface command.
+Only ICX devices with a router image support the management source-interface protocol manager command.

-The manager source-interface command can specify an Ethernet, LAG, loopback, or virtual Ethernet (VE) interface.
+The management source-interface protocol manager command can specify an Ethernet, LAG, loopback, or virtual Ethernet (VE) interface.
 The IP address with the lowest number for the specified interface is used for the connection.